Ken Klinzing - President/treasurer

 Shelly Dutch - Founding Director

 Shelly Dutch has been dedicating her life work to young people and their families for almost 30 years.
 She has received numerous awards and recognition for her dedication to the alcohol and drug problem in our society.
 She is certified at both the state and national levels, and emphasizes mentoring and service as the key to recovery.
 She works with staff at UW Madison training residents on substance abuse and provides panels to speak throughout the country.
 She also founded Horizon High School, an emotional growth recovery school in 2004.
 Community is integral to recovery and Shelly has served as a consultant to Aaron House and Connect House.
-Shelly is excited about partnering with Rosecrance and in January, 2013 opened the TMS Center of Madison.

 Shelly is the Director of Connections Counseling, LLC and has worked in the AODA field for almost 30 years.
 Shelly is in recovery and committed to helping others on their sober journey!
 She is described as being compassionate, genuine and having zest for life.